Who Are You When No One Is Watching?

 He showed up with one of those flatbed wheelie things, and asked if I needed transport to my car.
 How chivalrous.

 Problem was, he resembled a biker/vampire, and I was sure the smell of my blood had beckoned him to my side.
-I declined his kind offer, and hobbled alone in the dark to my car, looking over my shoulder for a bat, or my scary pale, blood thirsty, knight in shining armor.
+I declined his kind offer, and hobbled alone in the dark to my car, looking over my shoulder for a bat or my very pale, thirsty, knight in shining armor.

 With all the cameras everywhere and YouTube video postings, we will all eventually get caught in the act.
 But we have a choice.
 Will it capture us in a random act of helping or hiding?

 Tell me, are you the person that springs to action when someone falls or drops trash?
 Or have you caught yourself not wanting to get involved?
 Also, has something happened to you, and no one helped out?
-I’d love to hear your escapades?
+I’d love to hear about it?